LocalT0aster/syncplay-docker/README.md

     --key-file   /etc/ssl/certs/343.re/privkey.pem
 ```

-Now that we are ready, we just need to execute the following command and a more secure and private Syncplay service will be started.
+Now that everything is ready, you just need to execute the following command.
+This will start a more secure and private Syncplay service.

 ```bash
 $ docker run -d --net=host                  \